zencart/documentation/content/user/order_total/default_line_items.md

 ---
-title: Default Line Items
+title: Default line items on an order
-description: Line Items in a customer order
+description: From subtotal to total
 category: order_total
 weight: 10
 ---